smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/06 - Outer Joins.md

 ---

-Predicate logic placed in the `ON` clause behaves differently than predicate logic in the `WHERE` clause.
+Predicate logic in the `ON` clause behaves differently than predicate logic in the `WHERE` clause.
 Notice the difference in output between these two queries.

 Placing predicate login in the `ON` statement preserves the outer join.